The Abominable Showman

-The Abominable Showman is the fourth solo album by British singer-songwriter Nick Lowe, released in 1983.
+The Abominable Showman is the fourth solo album by the English singer-songwriter Nick Lowe, released in 1983.
+Lowe supported the album by touring with Paul Carrack.

 The album was out of print for two decades until being reissued on CD and vinyl by Yep Roc Records on 14 July 2017.
 The reissue contained three bonus tracks.

+Critical reception

+The New York Times noted the "light but appealing funk, reggae and 1960's soul in addition to the expected garage-pop-and-roll."